 Unified sales and marketing

-ABM emphasises the pacification of the sales and marketing objectives.
+ABM emphasizes the pacification of the sales and marketing objectives.
 Success from an ABM perspective comes only if there exists a synergy when creating account-specific messaging.
 It results in exploding revenue in a short duration.

 The State Of ABM Marketing In Singapore

 ABM marketing is making waves across the global B2B front.
-In Singapore, the success of account-based marketing can’t be overemphasised.
+In Singapore, the success of account-based marketing can’t be overemphasized.
 There are business-specific ingredients that contribute to the absorption of ABM strategies by SMEs and MNCs.

 A large number of ventures are still contemplating over the best practices to use when implementing ABM.
 Businesses that have succeeded with ABM can attest to the need for precision and personalisation.

-Surprisingly, a notable number of Singaporean companies are marketing using ABM like approaches, albeit obliviously.
+Surprisingly, a notable number of Singaporean companies are marketing using ABM-like approaches, albeit obliviously.
 Currently, many ventures can hack ABM without spending on additional tools or facilities.
 They only need to reset their prospect identification, segmentation, and communication and targeting approaches.

 A majority of B2B ventures in Singapore can leverage automation to make the best out of an ABM strategy.
-It requires marketing automation and customising account-based marketing.
+It requires marketing automation and customizing account-based marketing.
 This presents a unique technology stack that businesses can resort to when scaling.

 The tech stack can empower managers to tend to more accounts.
 Also, target prospecting and listing happens automatically, and so does goal setting and forecasting.
 Overall, Singaporean businesses that go for high-value prospects using the spear approach continue to reap high yields progressively.